|Level:||2||Sphere:||Elemental (Fire) [Abjuration, Evocation]|

 |Area of Effect:||Object touched||Saving Throw:||½|

-To place this spell, the caster must trace the outline of the closure with a bit of sulphur or saltpeter and touch the center of the effect.
-Attunement to another individual requires a hair or similar object from that person.
+To place this spell, the caster must trace the outline of the closure with a stick of charcoal and touch the center of the effect.
+Attunement to another individual requires a hair or similar object from the individual.

 Last modified: May 3rd, 2000